About Us

 Alyssa Mize

-My name is Alyssa.
-I am 29 years old and a mother of two boys (four year old with autism and a two month old).
-My husband and I are high school sweet hearts and have been married for five years.
-My brother has autism as well, so autism is close to my heart and a big part of my life.
-I am an x-ray technologist and enjoy sewing/embroidering, and playing hockey on the women's league in Decatur.
-I joined CUAN to make a difference, spread awareness, and encourage acceptance in and for the autistic community.
+Alyssa is a mother of two boys, one of which was diagnosed with ASD just before turning three years old.
+Her and her husband are high school sweethearts and were married in 2017.
+Alyssa's brother has ASD as well, so autism is close to her heart and a big part of her life.
+Outside of CUAN, she enjoys sewing/embroidering, crocheting, playing hockey on the Decatur Women's League, and she works as an x-ray technologist.
+Alyssa joined CUAN to make a difference, spread awareness, and encourage acceptance in and for the autistic community.

 Rich Bolser